manuel-serrano/hiphop/doc/api.md

 [:@glyphicon glyphicon-tag tag]

 This statement waits for a signal, and terminate when this signal is emitted.
-It can be use with the following attributes:

-* `signal\_name`: the name of waited signal;

-* `test\_pre`: test the presence of the signal at the previous reaction (optional, didn't take value);

-* `immediate`: terminate if the signal is present at the very first reaction of the program (optional, didn't take value);
+Note that if the signal is emitted of the very first reaction of the reactive machine, it will be ignored, except if `immediate` keyword is present.

-* `count`: an integer which is the number of times the signal must be present before terminate (optional).

 ### <hiphop.parallel> ###
 [:@glyphicon glyphicon-tag tag]